wlg0005/neumorphism/_posts/2021-04-24-HTB Cyber Apocalypse 2021 Writeups.md

 ## Team Placing: 210 / 2735

-This was honestly one of my favorite CTFs for the Spring semester despite playing solo for most of the week (finals were upcoming).
+This was honestly one of my favorite CTFs for the Spring semester despite playing solo for most of the week (finals were coming up).
 The forensics challenges were a ton of fun and very interesting to me, and I also enjoyed a lot of the web exploitation challenges.

 ## Categories
 * ### Forensics